-The Production Manager manages and meets the production needs for all Washington Improv Theater performance runs, classes showcases, and other public-facing performance events at rental venues throughout DC, including WIT’s one-year artistic residency at Studio Theatre.
-This includes oversight of lights, sound, projections, audience seating, riser configuration, sets and stage furniture.
-Other venues have included Source, DC Arts Center, Atlas Performing Arts Center, and others.
+The Production Manager manages and meets the production needs for all Washington Improv Theater performance runs, class showcases, and other public-facing performance events at rental venues throughout DC, including WIT’s current residency at Studio Theatre.
+This includes oversight of lights, sound, projections, audience seating, riser configuration, scenic elements, props and costumes.
+Other show venues have included Source, DC Arts Center, Atlas Performing Arts Center, and others.

-- Coordinate all production needs (primarily lights, sound, video, set/s) with Artistic/Executive Director, Operations Manager, multiple show directors, and/or ensemble directors and contracted designers and/or technicians.
+- Coordinate all production needs (primarily lights, sound, set/s) with the Artistic/Executive Director, Operations Manager, multiple show directors, and/or ensemble directors, and contracted designers and/or technicians.

 - Occasionally lead production training sessions for lights/sound operatives

-- As possible, being on call during show runs to answer production questions and problems from on-site staff, and help provide coverage as needed to ensure success
+- As possible, be on call during show runs to answer production questions and problems from on-site staff and help provide coverage as needed to ensure success

 - Production Manager should plan to be on-site for load-in and strike maneuvers.